Applications¶

 - Start with critical apps: Document your business-critical applications first, then work down the criticality levels.

-- Use Suites for grouping: Mark an application as a Suite to group related components (e.g., SAP modules under an SAP Suite).
+- Use Suites for grouping: Enable "Can have child apps" in the Operations tab to mark an application as a Suite that groups related components (e.g., SAP modules under an SAP Suite).

-- Link to spend early: Connect OPEX and CAPEX items in the Relations tab to see the full cost picture.
+- Link to spend early: Connect OPEX, CAPEX and contracts in the Relations tab to see the full cost picture for each application.

-- Keep environments current: The Instances tab drives the environment chips in the list—keep it updated for accurate visibility.
+- Keep deployments current: The Deployments tab drives the environment chips in the list -- keep it updated for accurate visibility.

 - Leverage category filtering: Use the Category column filter to focus on specific application types (e.g., show only Line-of-business apps, or exclude Productivity tools).